Orthopaedic Residency Program

-At the completion of the Orthopaedic Residency program, graduates are invited and encouraged to participate in PTSMC’s Leadership & Management Development Program.
-This program is 6 sessions over the course of a year that prepares participants for partnership, director role or other administrative leadership positions in the organization.
+At the completion of the Orthopaedic Residency program, graduates next move on to PTSMC’s Leadership & Management Development Program.
+This program is 6 sessions over the course of a year that prepares participants for partnership, director role or other administrative leadership positions.

 Applicants will be evaluated on the following: